T1M098/cfDNA_in_disease_biology/README.md

 ## Statistical and Predictive Analysis
 For the statistical and predictive analysis, some scripts from Stanley et al.'s study were used and modified.

-Link to their Git Repo: [Cell type signatures in cell free DNA fragmentation profiles reveal disease biology](Cell type signatures in cell free DNA fragmentation profiles reveal disease biology)
+Link to their Git Repo: [Cell type signatures in cell free DNA fragmentation profiles reveal disease biology](https://github.com/JorisVermeeschLab/cfDNA_cell_of_origin?tab=readme-ov-file#cell-type-signatures-in-cell-free-dna-fragmentation-profiles-reveal-disease-biology)

-The final ranks across features for all metrics x reference dataset combinations can be found in "_data/ranks_" and are used for the downstream analysis.
+The final ranks across features for all metrics x reference dataset combinations can be found in "_data/ranks_" and are used for downstream analysis.
-In the following folder "_cancer_", all scripts regarding statistical and predicitve analysis about cancer can be found.
+In the folder "_cancer_", all scripts regarding statistical and predicitve analysis for cancer can be found.

 They include:
 - correlation value distribution across metrics x reference dataset combinations